By Sara Valentine, Graduate of Capital University Law School

 Okay, so maybe we don’t have perfect bar exam essays at this point, but we’re not aiming for perfection.
 If your essays aren’t perfect, BARBRI will help.

-This past week, I had the opportunity to submit a an essay and receive personalized feedback from BARBRI essay experts.
+This past week, I had the opportunity to submit an essay and receive personalized feedback from BARBRI essay experts.